 As an affiliated academic unit of Stanford University, research conducted at SLAC is subject to Stanford University’s policies on the conduct of research as documented in Stanford’s Research Policy Handbook.
 The Research Policy Handbook is a collection of policies, guidelines and general information related to the research enterprise at Stanford and at SLAC.
 The Office of the Vice Provost and Dean of Research is responsible for publishing all policies in the Research Policy Handbook and for the developing and maintaining the DoResearch website.

-Stanford Research Policy grants all faculty the privilege of being principal investigators (PIs) of sponsored research projects.
-For others, there are several exceptions to the PI policy which are allowed under special circumstances.
-Information about this topic of PI eligibility is found in the Stanford Research Policy Handbook (RPH).
-Section 2.4 contains the information, policy and guidance on PI eligibility and criteria for exceptions.
+For grants funded by other agencies or private sponsors, Stanford’s principal investigatorship policy applies.
+Stanford Research Policy grants all faculty the privilege of being principal investigators of sponsored research projects.
+For others, there are several exceptions to the PI policy which are allowed under specific circumstances.
+Further information on PI eligibility is found in the Stanford Research Policy Handbook (RPH) Section 2.
+This section contains the information, policy and guidance on PI eligibility and criteria for exceptions.

-- For Senior and Distinguished staff scientists at SLAC (RPH 2.B)
+- Senior and Distinguished staff scientists or engineers, staff levels five and six, at SLAC (RPH 2.1.2.B)

-- Specific projects which are part of large interdisciplinary programs (RPH 2.4.II.A.2)
+- Specific projects which are part of large interdisciplinary programs (RPH 2.1.2.A.2) * See Notes Below